nathanielloveland/nathanielloveland.github.io/_posts/2016-3-10-This is my first blog post again-.md

 ---
 layout: post
-title: The is my first blog post again
+title: This is my first blog post again
 ---
 Today I went to the store for lunch it was fun.
 I bought a homeless guy lunch too.
 He was nice.
 Then I got some cheerios for a snack at work and came back to